fluffy-mods/BirdsAndBees/Source/description.md

 - Adds reproductive organs to fleshy pawns (e.g., animals and colonists).
 - Since reproductive organs are now a body part, they can be affected by external violence - including, but not limited to; gunfire, berserking colonists, frostbite, castration (neutering) and old age.
 - Reworks mating & lovin' to take account of fertility stat.
+- Adds old age diseases related to fertility (menopause, infertility) that can affect both fertility and mood.

+# Known issues
+- Neutering always requires medicine.
+This is a vanilla thing (the same thing happens with euthanasia), and I've not had the time to trace it down and fix it.
+Pull requests welcome!

 # Powered by Harmony
 ![Powered by Harmony](https://camo.githubusercontent.com/074bf079275fa90809f51b74e9dd0deccc70328f/68747470733a2f2f7332342e706f7374696d672e6f72672f3538626c31727a33392f6c6f676f2e706e67)